Bill Anderson: 1963–1976: "Still" and further career success

-His chart hits continued through the 1960s and many of these songs were self-composed.
+His chart hits continued through the 1960s, and many of these songs were self-composed.
 His 1966 release, "I Love You Drops", was inspired by the Chuck Berry hit "Memphis Tennessee".
-His next self-written release would also become his third number one hit, entitled "I Get the Fever".
-He had further top ten hits with "Get While the Gettin's Good" and "No One's Gonna Hurt You Anymore".
-During this time, Anderson formed his own touring band which he named "The Po' Boys" after his 1961 hit.
+His next self-written release also became his third number-one hit, titled "I Get the Fever".
+He had further top-10 hits with "Get While the Gettin's Good" and "No One's Gonna Hurt You Anymore".
+During this time, Anderson formed his own touring band, which he named "The Po' Boys" after his 1961 hit.
 The band frequently received credit on his studio albums and single releases.
-He also started his own television program called The Bill Anderson Show, which was taped in Canada and Nashville.
+He also started his own television program, The Bill Anderson Show, which was taped in Canada and Nashville.
 In the mid 1960s, he began performing duets with country artist Jan Howard, who was also on Decca Records.
 Believing they could be a successful recording partnership, the pair approached producer Owen Bradley with the idea of recording together.
-Bradley agreed and the duo released their first single in 1965.
+Bradley agreed, and the duo released their first single in 1965.
 In 1968, the pair had their first major hit with the duet "For Loving You".
-The song became a number one hit on the Billboard country chart and led to several more successful collaborations.
+The song became a number-one hit on the Billboard country chart and led to several more successful collaborations.

-Following several more hits, Anderson reached the number one position for a fifth time in May 1969 with "My Life (Throw It Away If I Want To)".
+Following several more hits, Anderson reached the number-one position for a fifth time in May 1969 with "My Life (Throw It Away If I Want To)".
 Both this, and the hit "But You Know I Love You", were included on his 1969 studio album.
 He began diversifying his album releases during this period with the recording of a gospel LP, I Can Do Nothing Alone, in 1967 and a holiday LP, Christmas, in 1969.
 A greatest hits package, Bill Anderson's Greatest Hits, was also issued and it reached number six on the country albums survey.
 Anderson continued releasing regular country albums as well, outputting as much as three per year by the early 1970s.
 His country LP's often included a mix of original material and cover versions.
-On his 1971 release, Always Remember, Greg Adams of Allmusic commented that it "confounds expectations" for delivering original vocal performances of songs first cut by Kris Kristofferson and Kenny Rogers.
+On his 1971 release, Always Remember, Greg Adams of AllMusic commented that it "confounds expectations" for delivering original vocal performances of songs first cut by Kris Kristofferson and Kenny Rogers.
 A series of uninterrupted top ten hits followed his early 1970s albums.
-During this time frame, he had hits with "Love Is a Sometimes Thing", "Where Have All Our Heroes Gone", "If You Can Live with It (I Can Live Without It)" and "The Corner of My Life".
-In February 1974, he had his first number one hit in five years with "World of Make Believe".
+During this time frame, he had hits with "Love Is a Sometimes Thing", "Where Have All Our Heroes Gone", "If You Can Live with It (I Can Live Without It)", and "The Corner of My Life".
+In February 1974, he had his first number-one hit in five years with "World of Make Believe".